Apply for an EPN requester account or access your current requester account.

 - Require the prospective hire or casual driver to purchase their own driver’s record for $5 at their local DMV field office.

 - Request a driver record through a preapproved vendor (a preapproved vendor list can be obtained by contacting the Account Processing Unit at (916) 657-5564) or online.

 Billing, Invoicing, and Payment

-When you enroll in the EPN program, we will also give you an ABIS account number for automated billing (this number is different from your EPN requester code).
-We will send you periodic invoices to pay your bill.
+When you enroll in the EPN program, we will also give you an ABIS account number for automated billing (this number is different from your EPN requester code)

 - If you have less than $5 in charges on your account, DMV will send quarterly invoices.